Kamik423/hans.coffee/Content/index.md

 *Hallo,*

-I am an independent iOS/macOS app developer from Germany and I will soon be graduating with a *Master of Science in Satellite Technology*.
+I am an independent iOS/macOS app developer from Germany and I just graduated with a *Master of Science in Satellite Technology*.

 I have always had a keen interest in computers, software development, and Apple platforms.
 I first taught myself Python, which I have since used almost daily for university and hobby projects.